 SI.
 No. Particulars Compliance Remarks 1.
 Whether the shares of the company or shares of its listed holding company does not exceed ten per cent of the book value or market value or fair value of the total assets of the scheme, whichever is lower, as appearing in its latest balance sheet for the purposes of RBS at any point of time.
 2. The company has obtained in Principle approval from the stock exchange.
-3. Form PAS-3 as per the Companies (Prospectus and Allotment of Securities) Rules, 2014, Form SH-7 as per the Companies (Share Capital and Debentures) Rules, 2014 and Form MGT-14 as per the Companies (Management and Administration) Rules, 2014, as applicable, has been filed with ROC.
+3. Form No. PAS.
+3 as per Companies (Prospectus and Allotment of Securities) Rules, 2014, Form No. SH.7 as per Companies (Share Capital and Debentures) Rules, 2014 and Form No. MGT.14 as per Companies (Management and Administration) Rules, 2014, as applicable, has been filed with ROC.
 4. Check if listing approval by stock exchange(s) was granted for shares arising after IPO out of options granted under a scheme prior to the IPO, upon exercise subject to compliance with SEBI (ICDR) Regulations, 2009.
 5. Check the copy of the in principle approval granted by the stock exchange under Regulation 28 (d) of SEBI (LODR) Regulations, 2015.
-6. Check compliance with relevant regulations of the SEBI (LODR) Regulations, 2015.
+6. Check compliance with Relevant Regulations of Listing Regulations.